leanprover/lean4/README.md

   IO.println "Hello, world!"
 ```

-Lake also creates a basic `package.lean` for the package:
+Lake also creates a basic `lakefile.lean` for the package:

 ```lean
 import Lake